slynobody/Linux-Mediacenter/README.md

 # Mediacenter for Linux / Steam-Deck ('kodi', preconfigured for streaming / privacy)
 <img src="/kodi.png"/>

-# Turn your steamdeck* to a media-center - a button-press away (game-mode)!
+# easily turn your linux-machine / steamdeck* to a media-center - a button-press away (game-mode)!

  Streaming, Music, Movies, Pictures, Radio, TV – central, one place. (relatively privacy-friendly, <a href="https://github.com/slynobody/SteamOS-Privacy">also see)</a>